Eric Tangradi: Professional

 Tangradi scored his first goal as a Winnipeg Jet on March 7, 2013 against Tampa Bay Lightning goaltender Anders Lindback.
 Tangradi played his first full season at the NHL level with Winnipeg in 2013-14 where he assumed a fourth-line left wing role.

 On October 5, 2014, Tangradi was traded by the Jets to the Montreal Canadiens in exchange for Peter Budaj and Patrick Holland.

 During the 2014–15 season, Tangradi recorded 14 goals and 17 assists in 48 games with the Canadiens' AHL affiliate, the Hamilton Bulldogs, and 17 penalty minutes in seven games with the Canadiens.

 On July 8, 2015, the Detroit Red Wings signed Tangradi to a one-year contract.
 On October 4, 2015, Tangradi was assigned to the Red Wings' AHL affiliate, the Grand Rapids Griffins.
 On December 28, 2015, Tangradi was recalled by the Detroit Red Wings.
 He was assigned to the Griffins on December 30.
 On January 24, 2016, Tangradi was recalled by the Detroit Red Wings.
 Prior to being recalled, Tangradi led the Griffins with 31 points, and was tied for fifth in the AHL with 16 goals in 36 games.
 He was reassigned to the Griffins on January 26.
 On March 21, 2016, the Red Wings signed Tangradi to a two-year contract extension.

 On July 25, 2018, Tangradi signed a one-year, two-way contract with the New Jersey Devils.

 As a free agent from the Devils, Tangradi opted to sign his first contract overseas, agreeing to terms with Barys Nur-Sultan on August 19, 2019.
 After scoring nine points (five goals, four assists) in 22 games with Barys, Tangradi returned to North America by signing a one-year AHL contract with his old team, the Grand Rapids Griffins, on December 6, 2019.

 Following his 11th professional season, Tangradi announced his retirement from professional hockey, embarking on a new career in real estate on May 5, 2021.

 Personal life

 Growing up in Philadelphia as the son of a postal worker, Tangradi was a fan of the Philadelphia Flyers, and had Eric Lindros' and Keith Primeau's jerseys along with the Flyers' Legion of Doom poster hanging on his room's wall.
 In addition to ice hockey he also played lacrosse as a youth.

 Tangradi is a dog lover, and owns a Boxer named Carson in honor of the street in Pittsburgh where he met his wife, Caitlyn Hess.
 The couple married on June 21, 2014.
 A Penn State graduate with an interest for fashion, Hess started SCHEÉ (pronounced SHE-ay), a shoe company with a philanthropic twist where a percentage of each sale goes to a charity.

-In June, 2022 Tangradi announced that he would become head coach of Shady Side Academy's boy's prep hockey team.
+In June 2022 Tangradi announced that he would become head coach of Shady Side Academy's boys’ prep hockey team.